A7, exit Montélimar or Bollène, up the Ardeche valley to Vallon-Pont d'Arc.

 The Grottes des Tunnels is located at the Ardeche Valley Road, close to the famous Pont d'Arc.

 This road winds along the Ardèche valley, sometimes at the banks of the river, sometimes above the valley on the plateau.
 Here, near the Pont d'Arc the road is very close to the river.
 But the valley narrows and the river flows through the Pont d'Arc, leaving no other possibility than a tunnel to build the road.
-This road tunnel gave this cave its name.
+This road tunnel gave the cave its name.

 The second entrance is bigger, and was used to build a pub inside.
 Here are the cave tickets sold, and then the cave is entered through the cellar of the pub.
 A steep iron stair leads down to the main level of the cave.
 The characteristics of this cave are enourmous amounts of clay, numerous patches of helictites and other nice speleothems, and a rather wild development.
 Its save to visit the cave, but the paths are often dirty or the rails are misssing.
 We suppose, appropriate clothes and shoes are a very good idea.